furudbat/wayland-vpets/README.md

 ---

 **₍^. .^₎ Wayland Bongo Cat Overlay v2.1.0** - Making desktops more delightful, one keystroke at a time!
-Now with Digimon VPets and Clippy 📎.
+Now with Digimon V-Pets and Clippy 📎.